DataFire/Integrations/integrations/generated/azure_compute/README.md

   * autoUpgradeMinorVersion `boolean`: Indicates whether the extension should use a newer minor version if one is available at deployment time.
 Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.
   * forceUpdateTag `string`: If a value is provided and is different from the previous value, the extension handler will be forced to update even if the extension configuration has not changed.
   * protectedSettings `object`: The extension can contain either protectedSettings or protectedSettingsFromKeyVault or no protected settings at all.
+  * provisionAfterExtensions `array`: Collection of extension names after which this extension needs to be provisioned.
+    * items `string`
   * provisioningState `string`: The provisioning state, which only appears in the response.
   * publisher `string`: The name of the extension handler publisher.
   * settings `object`: Json formatted public settings for the extension.